 7. Take a surfing class

-Head to the best beaches in Lima for beginner surfing like Playa Makaha beach in Miraflores or Playa Barranco, to take a surfing lesson.
+Head to the best beaches in Lima, like Playa Makaha in Miraflores or Playa Barranco, to take a beginner surfing lesson.
 Equipment rental for a board and wetsuit and a 1-hour private class costs only $20-$30 USD (70-100 Peruvian soles).
 Surf school options are plentiful but we recommend Willy’s Surf School.
+Learn more about surfing in Lima here!

 8. Admire the Balconies of Lima